psychemedia/island-storynotes/piedPiperNewtown/_pied_piper_pt_unused.md

 Exploring the True Origins of Snow White and the Seven Dwarfs The Darker Side of Irish Fairy Lore: When Encounters Turn Dangerous What Actually Happened in Hamelin?
-If the children’s disappearance was not an act of revenge, then what was its cause for the Pied Piper’s actions?
+If the children's disappearance was not an act of revenge, then what was its cause for the Pied Piper's actions?
 There have been numerous theories trying to explain what happened to the children of Hamelin.

 For instance, one theory suggests that the children died of some natural causes, and that the Pied Piper was actually a personification of Death.
-By associating the rats with the Black Death , it has been suggested that the children were victims of that plague.
+By associating the rats with the Black Death, it has been suggested that the children were victims of that plague.
 Yet, the Black Death was most severe in Europe between 1348 and 1350, more than half a century after the event in Hamelin.

 Is the Pied Piper Death personified? ( Archivist /Adobe Stock)

 Another theory suggests that the children were actually sent away by their parents, due to the extreme poverty in which they were living.
-Yet another theory speculates that the children were participants of a doomed 'Children’s Crusade’ , and might have ended up in modern day Romania.
+Yet another theory speculates that the children were participants of a doomed 'Children's Crusade', and might have ended up in modern day Romania.

 There is also the suggestion that the departure of Hamelin's children is tied to the Ostsiedlung, in which a number of Germans left their homes to colonize Eastern Europe.
 Reflecting on this hypothesis, Wibke Reimer, project coordinator at the Hameln Museum, says "In this scenario the Pied Piper played the role of a so-called locator or recruiter.
 They were responsible for organising migrations to the east and were said to have worn colourful garments and played an instrument to attract the attention of possible settlers."

-Yet another suggestion is that this is an account of dance mania , also known as St. Vitus’ Dance.
+Yet another suggestion is that this is an account of dance mania, also known as St. Vitus' Dance.
 This affliction gripped mainland Europe between the 14th and 17th centuries, and has been described as individuals dancing "hysterically through the streets for hours, days, and apparently even months, until they collapsed due to exhaustion or died from heart attack or stroke."

 Another of the darker theories even proposes that the so-called Pied Piper was actually a paedophile who crept into the town of Hamelin to abduct children during their sleep.
-Perhaps the horrible nature of the children’s disappearance is the reason why there are few details on what happened.
+Perhaps the horrible nature of the children's disappearance is the reason why there are few details on what happened.
 Reimer ponders "Did something happen that officials had been covering up?
-Something so traumatic that it was transmitted orally for so long in the town’s collective memory, over decades and even centuries?"
+Something so traumatic that it was transmitted orally for so long in the town's collective memory, over decades and even centuries?"

 One of the darker themed representations of the Pied Piper of Hamelin

 One of the darker themed representations of the Pied Piper of Hamelin. ( Lui-Gon-Jinn/DeviantArt)

 There may be More Truth Found in Fairy Tales… Historical records suggest that the story of the Pied Piper of Hamelin was a real event that took place.
-This could stoke real fear in parent’s hearts – worrying whispers that a number of real children have been lost to some frightening unknown force.
+This could stoke real fear in parent's hearts – worrying whispers that a number of real children have been lost to some frightening unknown force.
 The transmission of this story undoubtedly evolved and changed over the centuries, although to what extent is uncertain.

 The mystery of what really happened to those children has never been solved.
 The story also raises the question, if the Pied Piper of Hamelin was based on reality, how much truth is there in other fairy tales that we were told as children?